aer0ss/aerofs/tools/cache/README.md

 Environments using raw docker cannot be easily supported because tweaking the docker daemon config will be platform-dependent and most likely requires root access.
-User can manually perform this tweak but need to be careful about to do it after the rawdns container is up and running, otherwise it will fail to build.
+User can manually perform this tweak but need to be careful to do it after the rawdns container is up and running, otherwise it will fail to build.

 TODO
 ----

  - Improve reliability of docker daemon restart
- - Allow rawdns container to be build even with broken DNS config (vendor rawdns sources to avoid github clone)
+ - Allow rawdns container to be built even with broken DNS config (vendor rawdns sources to avoid github clone)
  - Get docker to support build-time `--dns` settings to remove the need for persistent docker daemon config tweak